Do Buyers Pay Realtor Fees?

 Nationwide, the average cost of a buyer's agent is 2.75% of a home's sale price.[1]

-The buyer's agent fee is typically included in the overall expenses of selling a home and gets subtracted from the home's final sale price during closing.
+The buyer's agent fee is typically included in the overall expenses of selling a home and is subtracted from the home's final sale price during closing.

 If you're a buyer and you haven't found an agent already, we can connect you to the top agents in your area.
 Just answer five short questions, and you'll get vetted agent recommendations sent to your inbox.
 When you work with one of our agents, you can get cash back at closing to put toward moving costs or other expenses.